 The Help Center Fighting Against Sexual Assault is a feminist organization that helps women and adolescent girls from 12 years and over who have been victims of sexual assault.

-The center offers services of direct assistance for the victim and their closed ones, prevention and awareness as well as participating and initiating struggles and political actions.
+The center offers services of direct assistance for the victim and their close relatives, prevention and awareness as well as participating and initiating struggles and political actions.

 If you have been sexually assaulted :

 Don’t hesitate to contact us directly at 819-563-9999 or at our toll free number 1 877-563-0793.

 If the assault is recent (less then 5 days), you can go to the CHUS to make sure you don’t have physical injuries, STI/STD, etc. Evidence collection is also an option if you are thinking of reporting the assault to the police.
 If the assault happened more than 6 days ago, you can directly go to the planning clinic where they will do the necessary tests to ensure your safety and health.

 You can also go to the police station to get help.